wilsonliaows/docs/features/callable-recipes.md

 Unlike other recipes that are started by a trigger event, callable recipe steps are executed when the recipe is called from another recipe.

-Callable recipes can also be accessed via REST API.
+Callable recipes can also be accessed via [REST API](/service-catalog.md)

 Advantages of using callable recipes
 - Easier to test